joel1di1/android-google-plus-omniauth-tutorial/README.md

 > 	Notes :
 >
 >  - To register the installed application in the Google console, you need to specify a *SHA-1 fingerprint*.
-In the documentation they tell us to use the default debug keystore. **Don't use it for a signed APK, it won't work !**.
+In the documentation they tell us to use the default debug keystore. **Don't use it for a signed APK, it won't work** !
 To generate a signed APK, you must use your own keystore.
 To work properly with Google+ OAuth, the *SHA-1 fingerprint* must be generated from the keystore you used to sign your APK.
 >
 > - If you are using Gradle with plural flavors in your `build.gradle` file, be carefull to put the adequate flavor's `applicationId` in the `package name` field when creating the installed application in the Google console.
 >